-Working with open source products is strongly anchored in the daily work at Chemnitz University and accordingly also in the University Library.
+Working with open source products is strongly anchored in the daily work of the Chemnitz University of Technology and accordingly also of the University Library.
 The University Computer Centre (URZ) maintains many open source services and makes them available to all members of the University.
 These include, for example:

-- Scienitfic Linux as operating system for servers and desktop computers, including free application software like LibreOffice, Firefox/ Thunderbird, Gimp etc.
+- Scientific Linux as operating system for servers and desktop computers, including free application software like LibreOffice, Firefox/ Thunderbird, Gimp etc.

 - PostgreSQL and MySQL as database management system